Trees

 This Design Code is seeking to achieve the best outcomes, and if foundation adjustments are required to accommodate specific trees, this should be factored into any new-build design process, and should not be at the expense of achieving the best possible tree in a given location.

 The category of tree size can be used to assess a suitable minimum planting distance from buildings or significant structures.
-Note, there will always be a technical solution for accommodating the engineering solutions that come when considering root growth and soil type.
+Note, there will always be a technical / engineering solution to overcome root growth and soil type considerations.
 When planting near to a building, wall or other structure, root barriers may be required and expert advice should be sought.

 Large Trees can be planted a minimum of 10m from a building or structure.